Australian crake: Description

-Australian birds have been significant to First Nations peoples for tens of thousands of years, linguistic and ornithological research in this area is needed to identify the specific significance and naming of this species within individual Nations.
-The Australian crake was given its taxonomical name (Porzana fluminea) by John Gould in 1843, when he described it in Volume VI of his work The Birds of Australia (Gould).

 Distribution and habitat

 Endemic to Australia, the Australian crake can be found throughout southeast and Western Australia.
 It is less common in Tasmania and tropical areas of northern Australia.
 The Australian crake lives in both coastal and inland habitats in freshwater, brackish, marine and terrestrial environments where it prefers densely vegetated areas of marshes, swamps, estuaries and saltmarshes that support lignum, chenopods, rushes and sedges.
 Distribution and movement is dependent on water conditions, so following periods of high rainfall, range can extend inland to areas like Alice Springs/Mparntwe.

-Ecology

-Diet
+Behaviour and ecology

+Food and feeding

 Foraging often occurs in pairs, family groups and sometimes, when food is abundant, in large groups of up to 100 individuals.
-Densely vegetated areas amongst reeds, on mudflats or in shallow water (below 5cm in depth) are favoured, where a variety of foods are enjoyed including; aquatic plants, algae, seeds, molluscs, crustaceans, spiders, tadpoles and insects, both adult and larval, in orders including Dermaptera, Orthoptera, Coleoptera, Diptera, Lepidoptera and Hymenoptera.
+Densely vegetated areas amongst reeds, on mudflats or in shallow water (below 5 cm in depth) are favoured, where a variety of foods are enjoyed including; aquatic plants, algae, seeds, molluscs, crustaceans, spiders, tadpoles and insects, both adult and larval, in orders including Dermaptera, Orthoptera, Coleoptera, Diptera, Lepidoptera and Hymenoptera.
 These birds forage by probing the ground, wading and swimming, submerging their heads underwater and knocking larger food items against the ground by the water's edge.